mike-ferguson/wine_predictor/README.md

 wine_predictor

 **About**
-Full Stack, End-to-End Machine Learning project that predcits wine success(based on sommelier's rating). from certain attributes, like alchol content, acidity, etc. Based off of https://elitedatascience.com/python-machine-learning-tutorial-scikit-learn.
+Full Stack, End-to-End Machine Learning project that predicts wine success(based on sommelier's rating), from certain attributes, like alcohol content, acidity, etc. Based off of https://elitedatascience.com/python-machine-learning-tutorial-scikit-learn.
 This program encorpaorates data cleaning and preprocessing, hyperparameter tuning, and predcition.

 The model is a random forrest regressor, and uses Random Grid Search to find a suitable list of hyperparamters.
 Then normal